ffund/run-my-experiment-on-geni-blog/2017-03-21-channel-planning-in-802-11-understanding-the-effect-of-nearby-networks.md

 iwconfig wlan0
 ```

-on node1-8 and node1-10 to verify connectivity.
+on the other nodes - node1-8 and node1-10 on outdoor, or node24 and node25 on WITest - to verify connectivity.
 Also verify that these stations are now connected at a new frequency: 2.437 GHz.

 Repeat the iperf experiments, and record the network throughput for each network, for five trials.